vb690/churn_survival_joint_estimation/README.md

 # Overview
 The aim of this work was to develop a more generalizable and holistic methodlogy for modelling user engagement which at the same time possessed characteristics appealing for industry applications.
 In this view we tried to achieve a series of applicative goals:

-1. ### APPLICATIVE GOALS
+### APPLICATIVE GOALS

+Create a methodology:

-    1.1 Create a methdology able to **jointly** estimate engagement related behaviours (i.e. churn probability and survival time) given          a restricted number of observations and features.
+  1 Able to **jointly** estimate engagement related behaviours (i.e. churn probability and survival time) given          a restricted       number of observations and features.
-    1.2 Create a methodlogy able to scale well when considering large volumes of data.
+  2 Able to scale well when considering large volumes of data.
-    1.3 Create a methodology having noise-resilience properties.
+  3 Having noise-resilience properties.
-    1.4 Create a methodology easy to integrate in larger frameworks.
+  4 Easy to integrate in larger frameworks.
-    1.5 Create a methodology able to express uncertainty around its estimates.
+  5 Able to express uncertainty around its estimates.

 Other than trying to accomplish the aformetioned technical objectives, the present project attempted to test a series of theoretical assumptions:

-2. ### THEORETICAL GOALS
+### THEORETICAL GOALS

-    2.1 Non-linear models are more suitable than linear for estimating behaviours arising from complex processes like engagement.
+  1 Non-linear models are more suitable than linear for estimating behaviours arising from complex processes like engagement.
-    2.2 Churn probability and survival time can be modelled as arising from a common underlying process (i.e. the engagement process).
+  2 Churn probability and survival time can be modelled as arising from a common underlying process (i.e. the engagement process).
-    2.3 The aforementioned process can be expressed through a minimal set of features representing frequency and ammount of behavioural         activity.
+  3 The aforementioned process can be expressed through a minimal set of features representing frequency and ammount of behavioural         activity.
-    2.4 Explicitly modelling the temporal dynamics in the aformentioned behavioural features allows to better estimate churn probability         and survival time, supposedly due to a better approximation of the underlying engagement process.
+  4 Explicitly modelling the temporal dynamics in the aformentioned behavioural features allows to better estimate churn probability         and survival time, supposedly due to a better approximation of the underlying engagement process.

 # Proposed Model
 Here a graphical reppresentation of the Deep Neural Network architecture we designed and developed for achieving the aformetioned goals